rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 “We live in a time of vast computational resources — many of us carry around in our pockets what just thirty years ago would have been considered a supercomputer.
 But it’s not just the hardware, these bite-sized supercomputers run software using state-of-the-art dynamic compilation techniques to deliver stellar performance without sacrificing flexibility.

 “While all of this may sound incredibly futuristic, many of us still program these Dream Machines with miserly techniques not far removed from the best practices of the 1960s. <br />
 _By David Nolen.
 Delivered at JSConf.
-Published on Jul 1, 2014.
-5,168 views_
+Published on July 1, 2014.
+5,168&nbsp;views_

 ### [Delivering the goods](https://www.youtube.com/watch?v=R8W_6xWphtw "link to YouTube video") — Paul Irish

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/delivering-the-goods.png" %}

 One of the most important but overlooked topics in the development world today — page load times. <br />
 _Keynote by Paul Irish.
 Delivered at Fluent 2014.
-Published on March 13, 2014.
-35,085 views_
+Published on March&nbsp;13, 2014.
+35,085&nbsp;views_

 ## Spec